Bruce Lee: Still Kicking

 Game of Death

-Released nearly five years after Bruce Lee’s 1973 death, this film is remembered chiefly for the scene where 5'7" Lee takes on 7’2” L.A.
-Lakers legend Kareem Abdul-Jabbar (who, judging from the marks left on Lee’s yellow jumpsuit, must have had some very dirty feet).
-Kareem Abdul-Jabbar was a student of Bruce Lee’s during Lee’s years in Los Angeles.
-Production on the movie was halted so that Lee could film Enter the Dragon, but Lee died before The Game of Death could resume.
-The movie was later released to include footage shot much earlier in Bruce Lee’s career.
+Released nearly five years after Lee's death, this film is remembered chiefly for the scene where 5-foot-7-inch Lee takes on 7-foot-2-inch L.A.
+Lakers legend Kareem Abdul-Jabbar (who, judging from the marks left on Lee's yellow jumpsuit, must have had some very dirty feet).
+Abdul-Jabbar studied with Lee during his years in Los Angeles.
+Production on Game of Death was halted so that Lee could film Enter the Dragon.
+Lee died before Game of Death could resume, and the movie was later released with footage shot much earlier in Lee's career.